 The Hogwarts Express is a convenient means of transportation between Universal parks.
 It’s nice because you no longer have to walk the far distance between the 2 parks.
 And thus, you can save precious time – every little bit counts!
 Harry Potter fans will appreciate the festive ride between parks, which includes appearances by movie characters and fun special effects.
 The views of the British countryside from the train’s digital windows are peaceful and realistic, making you believe you are really traveling to London.

 Grab a chocolate frog at Honeydukes and board at either of the 2 stations: Hogsmeade at Islands of Adventure or King’s Cross station at Universal Studios.
 Be sure to take advantage of the fantastic photo opportunities: take your picture by the Hogwarts Express, the Knight Bus, and Platform 9 3/4.
 Also be on the lookout for a clever mirror trick at King’s Cross which makes it appear as if you are disappearing through a wall to the platform!

 13. Revenge of the Mummy (Universal Studios)

 The Mummy is a fun, special effects loaded roller-coaster based on the popular movie franchise which begun in the late 90’s.
+After visiting Universal many times, I finally watched the movies.
+I have to admit, they were fantastic!
 As you travel through the dark, you will encounter some scary surprises courtesy of awesome special effects (beetles, mummies, and fireballs).
 This is a a great ride for everyone in the family as there are no inversions.